JustAGyro/Group-Portfoilio-Project-Robinhood/feature_list.md

 - Logged in users can see related lists
   -Lists that contain this stock appear
 - Logged in users can see news related to the company
+- Logged in users can purchase stocks and sell stocks from this page based on if they own the stock or not.

 ## 4. Watchlists